 49. Stair Jump

-A stair jump is another quick way to raise your heart rate up and burn decent calories in a little time.
-It is similar to a box jump, but many people do not have access to the Crossfit box, the stair can be a great option for them.
+A stair jump is another quick way to raise your heart rate and burn decent calories in a short time.
+It is similar to a box jump, but many people do not have access to the box, so the stairs can be a great option for them.

 How to: Stand against the stairs (make sure the stairs are wider enough to land on them), lower into a partial squat with your torso leaning forward, and then jump high and land on starts into a squat position.